mattzano/splicing/README.md

 # splicing
-Splicing done with MAJIQ tool **still a work in progress** The purpose of this pipeline is to be able to run MAJIQ using Snakemake.
+Splicing done with MAJIQ tool
+The purpose of this pipeline is to be able to run MAJIQ using Snakemake.
 The aim is to make MAJIQ easier to run for non-bioinformaticians and it produces additional parsing and annotation to the MAJIQ output.

 # Needed files
-1. Aligned, sorted, and indexed BAM files of RNA-seq.
-You will need .bam and .bai files for all your samples.
+1. Aligned, sorted, and indexed BAM files of RNA-seq for all your samples.
+ - .bam
+ - .bam.bai files
-2. GFF3 and GTF of your species of interest
+2. GFF3 and GTF of your species of interest - already provided with the config file
 3. A formatted sample sheet, see examples and explanation below
 # Get started
 ## Necessary R packages